Introduction to Building Workflows

 input field:

-Providing the input file directly to the stage, for example -ialign_reads.reads_fastqgzs=my_input_file.fastq.gz
+Providing the input file directly to the stage, for example, -ialign_reads.reads_fastqgzs=my_input_file.fastq.gz

-, is not possible for locked workflows.
+, is impossible for locked workflows.

 To find out how to run the workflow and what inputs it accepts, we can use this command: